Facebook Pixel Tracking

 Sickness absence follow-up is integrated with Altinn, NAV and doctors

 4human HRM is integrated with Altinn, NAV and GP.
-4human HRM uses a business certificate from Buypass for receiving and submitting digital sickness notifications to/from the GP/NAV.
+4human HRM uses the Business Certificate from Buypass for receiving and submitting digital sick notes to/from the GP/NAV.